DevangThakkar/wordle_archive/README.md

 🔗 https://www.devangthakkar.com/wordle_archive/

-An archive for [Wordle](https://www.powerlanguage.co.uk/wordle/) by [Josh Wardle](https://twitter.com/powerlanguish) and built on top of [Word Master](https://octokatherine.github.io/word-master/) created by [Katherine Peterson](https://twitter.com/katherinecodes), Wordle Archive is ... simply an archive of past Wordles.
+An archive for [Wordle](https://www.powerlanguage.co.uk/wordle/) by [Josh Wardle](https://twitter.com/powerlanguish) and built on top of [Word Master](https://octokatherine.github.io/word-master/) created by [Katherine Peterson](https://twitter.com/katherinecodes), Wordle Archive is ... simply a rememberance of wordles past.
 I created this because I wanted to go back to Wordles that I had missed.

 ## How did I do it?